MLB Network Personalities

 Millar grew up in Los Angeles and graduated from University (California) High School.
 Millar then went on to study business at Lamar University in Beaumont, Texas.
 Millar and his wife, Jeana, live with their four children in Austin, Texas.

 Jon Morosi is an insider appearing across MLB Network's programming, including the Emmy Award-winning flagship studio show MLB Tonight.
-Throughout the year, Morosi regularly contributes to the regular season morning show MLB Central and the offseason morning show Hot Stove, in addition to MLB Network's coverage of the Trade Deadline, Postseason and World Series.
+Morosi contributes to the regular season morning show MLB Central and the offseason morning show Hot Stove, in addition to MLB Network's coverage of the Trade Deadline and Postseason.
+Morosi contributes to the MLB Network Showcase game telecast package as an on-field reporter.

-Morosi, a Marquette, Michigan native, graduated with honors from Harvard University with a degree in environmental science and public policy.
+A Marquette, Mich., native, Morosi graduated with honors from Harvard University with a degree in environmental science and public policy.
 While attending Harvard, Morosi played on the junior varsity baseball team for four seasons while covering the men's hockey team for the school's newspaper, The Harvard Crimson, for three seasons.
 Morosi also served as a hockey play-by-play broadcaster for the campus radio station, WHRB.
-One claim to fame: He was one of the first 5,000 people to sign up for Facebook.

-Kelly Nash is an MLB Network studio host appearing across multiple programs, including the nightly highlights show of record, Quick Pitch and The Rundown.
+Kelly Nash is an MLB Network studio host appearing across multiple programs, including the nightly highlights show of record, Quick Pitch.

 In addition to her role at MLB Network, Nash serves as a studio host for NHL Network where she hosts On the Fly.